Bleurayn/ai-water-framework-2025/README.md

 ## Acknowledgments

-Developed collaboratively with Grok AI for model design, testing, and documentation.
+Developed collaboratively with AI assistance for model design, testing, and documentation.